Nico-Curti/BlendNet/README.md

 ### Citation

-If you have found `BlendNet` helpful in your research, please consider citing the
+If you have found `BlendNet` helpful in your research, please consider citing the project

 ```tex
 @misc{BlendNet,